 What’s not delicious about a cheese pie, right!
 Layered in between a thin pastry dough.
 The best part is that you can find the phyllo pastry dough sheets in the freezer section of your favorite grocery store.

 This Spanakopita pie can be served as a main dish for lunch or even dinner.
 It can also be served as a side dish.
 Don’t forget to end it with a delicious Greek Orange Pie.
+I was inspired to make this recipe after seeing my friend Irene’s beautiful pie.

 What is Spanakopita?